gideonfernandez/supply-chain-ops-dbt/README.md

 # 📦 Supply Chain Analytics Platform

-_powered by the dbt Fusion engine_
+_Powered by the dbt Fusion engine_

 > **A modern data transformation pipeline for multi-source supply chain operations**